ebran/grim/tutorials/northwind.md

   let employee = node["Id"].getInt
   orders[employee] = OrderStats(id: employee)
 ```
-Find how many other employees that are reporting to each employee
+First, find how many reporting employees there are for each id:

 ```nim
 for edge in g.edges("REPORTS_TO"):